Treatments for Keratoconus

 Intracorneal Ring Segments (ICRS)

 These specifically designed implants are made of medical plastic that are surgically placed under the surface of the cornea to help improve the corneal shape.
 The ICRS are implanted into the cornea to flatten the steep part of the cone into a more regular shape.
 This surgery does not slow keratoconus progression and glasses or contact lenses are usually still needed.

 This surgery replaces part of the cornea with donor tissue to improve corneal shape and/or clarity.
 The irregular or scarred corneal tissue is replaced with donor tissue from a cornea without keratoconus.
 Corneal transplant surgery is usually reserved for advanced cases, when the patient can no longer tolerate contact lenses or vision is severely compromised.

 If you are concerned you may have keratoconus, reach out to Regional Eye Center today.
 We can help.
-With expert experience and a deep understanding of keratoconus, we can recommend the treatment option that is best for you in order to maximize your comfort and ensure you have clear, consistent vision.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+With expert experience and a deep understanding of keratoconus, we can recommend the treatment option that is best for you in order to maximize your comfort and ensure you have clear, consistent vision.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.